 \section{Topological radical of a Banach module}

-Remark that equivalence classes of contractive morphism form a lattice with respect to the operations $\vee$ and $\wedge$.
+Note that equivalence classes of contractive morphisms form a lattice with respect to the operations $\vee$ and $\wedge$.
 Under some conditions there is a standard way to define a radical in a lattice using small and maximal elements (see, for example, \cite[Ch.9, Exersises]{Ka}).
 But on this way we meet two difficulties.
-First, we define small and maximal morphism in different categories of Banach modules (topological and metric).
+First, we define small and maximal morphism in different categories of Banach modules (the topological and the metric categories).
 Second, there are no sufficiently many compact elements in our lattice.
-Using basic Proposition~\ref{1oc} and its corollaries from Section~\ref{smax} we can find a topological interplay between small and maximal morphism.
+However, using basic Proposition~\ref{1oc} and its corollaries from Section~\ref{smax} we can find the desired topological interplay between small and maximal morphisms.

-\begin{pr} Let $X$ be a left unital Banach $A$-module and let $x_0\in X$.
+\begin{prop} Let $X$ be a left unital Banach $A$-module and let $x_0\in X$.
 If